Jibanananda Das: Love and marriage

-Young Jibanananda fell in love with Shovona, daughter of his uncle Atulchandra Das, who lived in the neighbourhood.
+Young Jibanananda fell in love with Shovona, daughter of his uncle Atulananda Das, who lived in the neighbourhood.
 He dedicated his first anthology of poems to Shovona without mentioning her name explicitly.
-He did not try to marry her since marriage between cousins was not socially acceptable.
+He did not try to marry her since marriage between cousin was not socially acceptable.
 She has been referred to as Y in his literary notes.

-Soon after marrying Labanyaprabha Das (née Gupta) in 1930, a personality clash erupted and Jibanananda Das gave up the hope of a happy married life.
-The gap with his wife never narrowed.
-While Jibanananda was near death after a tram accident on 14 October 1954, Labanyaprabha did not visit her husband on his deathbed more than once.
-At that time she was busy in film-making in Tallyganj.
+Jibananda married Labanyaprabha Das (née Gupta) in 1930.
+Labanyaprabha was the daughter of Rohini Kumar Gupta and Sarojubala Gupta.
+Her paternal uncle was Amritalal Gupta, a renowned Acharya of the Brahmo Samaj in Dhaka.
+He was the author of "Cheleder Katha" and "Punyabati Nari".

 Death

-Jibanananda’s life came to a sudden end by way of a road accident when he was only 55.
+Jibanananda's life came to a sudden end by way of a road accident when he was only 55.
 On 14 October 1954, he was crossing a road near Calcutta's Deshapriya Park when he was hit by a tram.
 Jibanananda was returning home after his routine evening walk.
 At that time, he used to reside in a rented apartment on the Lansdowne Road.
 Seriously injured, he was taken to Shambhunath Pundit Hospital.
 Poet-writer Sajanikanta Das who had been one of his fiercest critics was tireless in his efforts to secure the best treatment for the poet.
 He even persuaded Dr. Bidhan Chandra Roy (then chief minister of West Bengal) to visit him in hospital.
 Nonetheless, the injury was too severe to redress.
 Jibanananda died in hospital on 22 October 1954 eight days later, at about midnight.
 He was then 55 and left behind his wife, Labanyaprabha Das, a son and a daughter, and the ever-growing band of readers.

 His body was cremated the following day at Keoratola crematorium.
 Following popular belief, it has been alleged in some biographical accounts that his accident was actually an attempt at suicide.

 The literary circle deeply mourned his death.
 Almost all the newspapers published obituaries which contained sincere appreciations of the poetry of Jibanananda.
 Poet Sanjay Bhattacharya wrote the death news and sent to different newspapers.
 On 1 November 1954, The Times of India wrote:

 The premature death after an accident of Mr. Jibanananda Das removes from the field of Bengali literature a poet, who, though never in the limelight of publicity and prosperity, made a significant contribution to modern Bengali poetry by his prose-poems and free-verse. ...
 A poet of nature with a serious awareness of the life around him Jibanananda Das was known not so much for the social content of his poetry as for his bold imagination and the concreteness of his image.
 To a literary world dazzled by Tagore's glory, Das showed how to remain true to the poet's vocation without basking in its reflection."

 In his obituary in the Shanibarer Chithi, Sajanikanta Das quoted the poet: